msquared-io/etherbase/packages/etherbase-client/README.md

 ```
 This will return an object with the state of `state1` and `state2`.

-### Writing state
+#### Writing state

-Use the `useEtherbaseSource` hook to write state to an event source contract:
+If using Source contracts, you can write state to an event source contract by using the `useEtherbaseSource` hook:

 ```tsx
 const { setValue } = useEtherbaseSource({